kirstynich/todo-example/README.md

 Now go back to index.php.
 You will need to add another case into the switch statement like in the previous task.
 The value to check for this time can be found in a hidden input on the panel body or by clicking the done button on an item and checking the request parameters.
 The code to be executed will need to call your method on the $todo object as well as the store method to save the change to the database.

+**Please bear in mind you will have to call the store function in the case you added above to save the item**

 Lastly it would great to have the user interface reflect that an item has been done.
 Firstly go to public/css/style.css and add a css class for done items that puts a line through text.